 - Eclampsia, a severe form of preeclampsia that includes seizures

 - Hemolysis, elevated liver enzymes, low platelet count (HELLP)

 Although there isn’t a cure yet for preeclampsia, there are some things doctors should do.
 Some medications such as low-dose aspirin and calcium supplements can help.
 Mothers should eat nutritiously and limit their salt consumption.

 Mothers with preeclampsia should be monitored for the rest of the pregnancy.
 Doctors, nurses, and midwifes should place the mother on bed rest and watch the mother’s weight, urine protein, and blood pressure.
 Her fluid levels should also be monitored.
 In extreme cases, an induced labor or C-section may be required.

 If a doctor fails to properly care for a mother with preeclampsia, the mother and her family may have the right to pursue compensation through a lawsuit.
 Our South Carolina obstetrical malpractice attorneys are here to help.

 Speak with an aggressive South Carolina medical malpractice lawyer for help with your preeclampsia case

 Doctors, nurses, and other medical professionals can be liable for medical negligence if they fail to properly diagnose preeclampsia, fail to mother and child, or fail to competently treat the disorder.
-At McGowan, Hood & Felder, LLC, our South Carolina preeclampsia malpractice lawyers understand how to prove healthcare professionals failed to meet their professional standard of care.
+At McGowan, Hood, Felder & Phillips, LLC, our South Carolina preeclampsia malpractice lawyers understand how to prove healthcare professionals failed to meet their professional standard of care.
 Please call 803-327-7800 or fill out our contact form to schedule an appointment for a free case evaluation.
 Our firm sees clients in and near Anderson, Rock Hill, Columbia, Sumter, and Georgetown.